manuelarte/gowasp/README.md

 ```<input type='hidden' id='csrf' name="csrf" value='{{ .csrf }}'>```

 Validate that the value that we receive from that json field matches the value that we have in the `csrf` cookie in the Request.
-Restart the application and check that you can't create comments anymore using the win price button
+Restart the application and check that you can't create comments anymore using the `win price` button.

 #### 💉🌐 HTML Template Injection